Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

-Now consider separately each factor of $\pi _1(\Gamma_1)\cap <X_2,\ldots ,X_n>$ and enlarge it the same way.
-Working similarly with each $\Gamma_i$ we consider all the levels of $S=1$ from the top to the bottom.
-At the bottom, $G$ may be a free product.
-We replace the subgroups of $\Gamma$ in the bottom level of the image of $K_q$ that are conjugate into subgroups of $\Gamma$ in the free product $G$ by corresponding subgroups of $\Gamma$ in $G$ and obtain an intermediate group that we denote by $H_1$.
-Then we repeat the whole construction for $H_1$ in place of $K_q$, obtain $H_2$ and repeat the construction again.
-We will eventually stop, namely obtain that $H_i=H_{i+1}$, because every time when we repeat the construction if $H_i\neq H_{i+1}$ then there is some level $j$ such that on all the levels higher than $j$ the decompositions are the same as in the previous step and on level $j$ one of the following characteristics decreases: \begin{enumerate}\item the number of free factors in the free decomposition on level $j$ of $H_i,$ \item if the number of free factors does not decrease, then the number of edges and vertices of the induced decomposition on level $j$ of $H_i$ decreases, \item if the number of free factors in the free decomposition on level $j$ of $H_i,$ and the number of edges and vertices does not decrease, then the size of the decomposition of level $j$ of $H_i$ is decreased. \end{enumerate} We end up with an NTQ system $Q=1$ such that $K\leq \Gamma_{R(Q)}\leq _{quasi\ isom.}\Gamma_{R(S)}$. and the image of the top $j$ levels of $\Gamma_{R(Q)}$ on the level $j+1$ is contained in the image of $K$ on this level.
-Each QH subgroup of the induced system is a finite index subgroup in some QH subgroup of $S=1.$ This NTQ system $Q=1$ is called {\em induced NTQ system } and the corresponding well aligned fundamental sequence is called {\em induced fundamental sequence}.
+Then we repeat the whole construction for $H_1$ in place of $K$, obtain $H_2$ and repeat the construction again.
+We will eventually stop, namely obtain that $H_i=H_{i+1}$, because every time when we repeat the construction if $H_i\neq H_{i+1}$ then there is some level $j$ such that on all the levels higher than $j$ the decompositions are the same as in the previous step and on level $j$ one of the following characteristics decreases: \begin{enumerate}\item the number of free factors in the free decomposition on level $j$ of $H_i,$ \item if the number of free factors does not decrease, then the number of edges and vertices of the induced decomposition on level $j$ of $H_i$ decreases, \item if the number of free factors in the free decomposition on level $j$ of $H_i$ and the number of edges and vertices does not decrease, then the size of the decomposition of level $j$ of $H_i$ is decreased. \end{enumerate} If there are freely indecomposable factors of $K^{\pi _1\ldots \pi _n}$ that are isomorphic to subgroups of $\Gamma$, then we treat them the same way as we treated such factors constructing canonical fundamental sequences.
+Namely we add the level where there is a free product of these factors and on the following level we have a fixed embedding of each factor into a conjugate of $\Gamma$.
+Extend it to its quasi-convex closure, and complete to the NTQ group as in Section \ref{complete}.
+The corresponding NTQ system is $Q=1$ such that $K\leq \Gamma_{R(Q)}\leq _{quasi\ isom.}\Gamma_{R(S)}$.
+Each QH subgroup of $\Gamma_{R(Q)}$ is a finite index subgroup in some QH subgroup of $\Gamma_{R(S)}$.
+Canonical automorphisms corresponding to QH subgroups of $\Gamma _{R(Q)}$ well be induced by canonical automorphisms of $QH$ subgroups of $\Gamma _{R(S)}$.
+The image of the top $j$ levels of $\Gamma_{R(Q)}$ on the level $j+1$ is contained in the image of $K$ on this level.
+It is, actually, $K^{\pi _1\ldots \pi_j}$.
+This NTQ system $Q=1$ is called the {\em induced NTQ system } and the corresponding well aligned fundamental sequence is called the {\em induced fundamental sequence}.

-Similarly if we have a fundamental sequence (and NTQ system) modulo a subgroup we can define induced fundamental sequence (and NTQ system) modulo a subgroup.
+Similarly, if we have a fundamental sequence (and an NTQ system) modulo a subgroup we can define the induced fundamental sequence (and the NTQ system) modulo a subgroup $H$.